 - Degrade water quality

 We encourage people who live, work and play in Anacortes to help keep our stormwater clean.
 Removing contaminants from stormwater is not nearly as effective as eliminating the pollutant at the source instead of trying to remove it from the water later on.

 Municipal Stormwater Permit

-The City of Anacortes was issued a National Pollutant Discharge Elimination System (NPDES) permit by the Washington State Department of Ecology because it operates a regulated small municipal separate storm sewer system (MS4) that discharges stormwater to the surface waters of Washington State.
-The Department of Ecology permit may be found here.
+The City of Anacortes was issued a Western Washington Phase II Municipal Stormwater permit by the Washington State Department of Ecology.
+This requires the City to prepare and implement a stormwater management program to improve the quality of the water discharged from the City’s storm drainage system into the Salish Sea.